-Any coach, official, licensed athletic trainer, or health care provider who suspects that a student athlete has sustained a concussion or head injury in a practice or game shall immediately remove the student-athlete from play.
-A student-athlete who has been removed from play shall not return to play on the same day or until he/she is: (1) evaluated by a health care provider and receives medical clearance and written authorization from that health care provider (2) and receives written authorization from the District's appointed concussion team to return to play.
-The student-athlete shall also present written permission from a parent/guardian to return to play.
+Any coach, official, licensed athletic trainer, or health care provider who suspects that a student athlete has sustained a concussion or head injury in a practice or game shall immediately remove the student athlete from play.
+A student athlete, who has been removed from play, shall not return to play on the same day or until they are: (1) evaluated by a health care provider and receives medical clearance and written authorization from that health care provider (2) and receives written authorization from the District's appointed concussion team to return to play.
+The student athlete shall also present written permission from a parent(s)/guardian(s) to return to play.